Bio

-Now an independent curator, Blay has organized David-Jeremiah: The Fire This Time, opening August, 2025 at the Modern art Museum, Fort Worth, and the Citywide African American Artist Exhibition in Houston for the Museum of Fine Arts Houston, which opened in December, 2024 at the Glassell School.
+Now an independent curator, Blay has organized David-Jeremiah: The Fire This Time at the Modern art Museum, Fort Worth (2025), and the Citywide African American Artist Exhibition in Houston for the Museum of Fine Arts Houston at the Glassell School (December, 2024).

 Blay’s work as a visual artist has been the subject of numerous group and solo exhibitions, as well as works of public art.
-Among his most recent works are the East Rosedale Monument Project, commissioned by the Fort Worth Public Art Commission, to be dedicated February, 2025, a solo exhibition titled Ritual SpLaVCe at the Galveston Art Center, (January, 2024), Artprize Featured artist award exhibition (2023), The Ion Artist Residency award exhibition (2023), and Christopher Blay: The SpLaVCe Ship, Barry Whistler Gallery, 2022.
-In March, 2026, Blay’s work will be in a solo museum exhibition at Ballroom, Marfa, and on view for a public art commission in New Harmony, Indiana.
+Among his most recent works are the East Rosedale Monument Project, commissioned by the Fort Worth Public Art Commission, 2025, a solo exhibition in Elemental Currents, Material, Memory, and Myth, at Ballroom, Marfa (March, 2025), and a public art commission at New Harmony Gallery of Contemporary Art, New Harmony, Indiana.
+Other exhibitions include Ritual SpLaVCe at the Galveston Art Center, (January, 2024), Artprize Featured artist award exhibition (2023), The Ion Artist Residency award exhibition (2023), and Christopher Blay: The SpLaVCe Ship, Barry Whistler Gallery, 2022.

 Blay is a 2003 graduate of Texas Christian University with a BFA in studio art and art history.